urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 	- SRTV
 	- SRVC

-	If not defined the subregion will be selected based on a default mapper that maps states to eGRID Subregions.
-Warning: in reality, some states ( 'ND', 'IN', 'MN', 'SD', 'IA', 'WV', 'OH', 'NE' ) map to two eGRID Subregions.
+	If not defined by the user, the subregion will be selected based on a default mapper that maps states to eGRID Subregions. **Warning**: in reality, some states ( 'ND', 'IN', 'MN', 'SD', 'IA', 'WV', 'OH', 'NE' ) map to two eGRID Subregions.
 The default mapper maps the state to a subregion that covers the most zip codes in the state.
 The user should take care to select the appropriate subregion.

-	Default mapping:
+	Default mapping (see **Warning** above):
 	- FL: FRCC
 	- MS: SRMV
 	- NE: MROW